 Lochaline supports a pier side café, a general store, a post office, a pub, a hotel, a petrol station, a medical centre, a primary school, a church, a craft shop and a social club.
 There is also a Dive Centre and an award winning restaurant (The White House Restaurant), as well the Lochaline Sand Mine and a community forest nearby.
 There is also an anchorage facility at Lochaline Harbour.

-There are a number of short forestry walks within Morvern, including walk around the deserted township of Aoineadh Mor, Achabeg, the Savary Circuit and the Ghardail Loop.
+There are a number of short forestry walks within Morvern, including a walk around the deserted township of Aoineadh Mor the Ghardail Loop.
 Other lovely walks in the area include Kinlochaline Low Road and walks in the Rahoy Hills; part of which is a Scottish Wildlife Trust Nature Reserve.
 There is also a lovely coastal walk to a ruined castle, Ardtornish Castle.
 For hill walks in the area, please refer to the Morvern Undiscovered website.

-Morvern also a great place for fossil hunting in the Jurassic limestones near Lochaline; please leave any finds for others to enjoy.
+Morvern also a great place for fossil hunting in the Jurassic shales near Lochaline; please leave any finds for others to enjoy.